 Let’s figure out what is going on and what we can do to help get your voice back.

 What is happening when you lose your voice?

 The tissue that covers your vocal folds has become inflamed or swollen.

-Your vocal folds can’t close properly because of this and in turn, you aren’t able to create sound.
+Your vocal folds can’t close properly because of the inflammation and so you aren’t able to create sound effectively, if at all.

 You may also have muscle tension in surrounding muscles that is contributing to your voice loss or lack of function.

 Here are a few possible reasons:

 - You may have an upper respiratory tract infection such as a cold, cough, bronchitis, laryngitis or sinusitis.

 - Seasonal allergies are causing sinus drainage which triggers excessive throat clearing and laryngitis.

 - Overuse or poor vocal technique (both singing and speaking!).
 For example, talking for long periods (teaching, call centre, frontline staff), speaking loudly (over music at ‘da’ club), yelling at events, overdoing it in rehearsals, practices or on stage if you are struggling with the sound or monitoring plus singing with poor vocal technique.